Government of Japan: Structure

 Each jurisdiction has a chief executive, called a governor (知事, chiji) in prefectures and a mayor (市町村長, shichōsonchō) in municipalities.
 Most jurisdictions also have a unicameral assembly (議会, gikai), although towns and villages may opt for direct governance by citizens in a general assembly (総会, sōkai).
 Both the executive and assembly are elected by popular vote every four years.

 Local governments follow a modified version of the separation of powers used in the national government.
 An assembly may pass a vote of no confidence in the executive, in which case the executive must either dissolve the assembly within ten days or automatically lose their office.
 Following the next election, however, the executive remains in office unless the new assembly again passes a no confidence resolution.

 The primary methods of local lawmaking are local ordinance (条例, jōrei) and local regulations (規則, kisoku).
 Ordinances, similar to statutes in the national system, are passed by the assembly and may impose limited criminal penalties for violations (up to 2 years in prison and/or 1 million yen in fines).
 Regulations, similar to cabinet orders in the national system, are passed by the executive unilaterally, are superseded by any conflicting ordinances, and may only impose a fine of up to 50,000 yen.

 Local governments also generally have multiple committees such as school boards, public safety committees (responsible for overseeing the police), personnel committees, election committees and auditing committees.
 These may be directly elected or chosen by the assembly, executive or both.

+Scholars have noted that political contestations at the local level tend not to be marked by strong party affiliation or political ideologies when compared to the national level.
+Moreover, in many local communities candidates from different parties tend to share similar concerns, e.g., regarding depopulation and how to attract new residents.
+Analyzing the political discourse among local politicians, Hijino suggests that local politics in depopulated areas is marked by two overarching ideas: "populationism" and "listenism."
+He writes, "“Populationism” assumes the necessity of maintaining and increasing the number of residents for the future and vitality of the municipality.
+“Listenism” assumes that no decision can be made unless all parties are consulted adequately, preventing majority decisions taken by elected officials over issues contested by residents.
+These two ideas, though not fully-fledged ideologies, are assumptions guiding the behavior of political actors in municipalities in Japan when dealing with depopulation."

 All prefectures are required to maintain departments of general affairs, finance, welfare, health, and labor.
 Departments of agriculture, fisheries, forestry, commerce, and industry are optional, depending on local needs.
 The Governor is responsible for all activities supported through local taxation or the national government.